hidekimaesaka/pplate/README.md

 # pplate
-cli app for python boilerplates
+cli app to creating boilerplates of python projects